wasmerio/wasmer.io/_posts/what-makes-an-owner/what-makes-an-owner.md

 Owners have **accountability.** Each can create an impact in their organizations and take the responsibility of doing so through their performance, success, and failures.
 When we healthily approach auto criticism, growth is guaranteed.
 That is one of the most direct ways to interdependence and reach the best version of ourselves.

 Owners have **a team vision.** They contribute to the whole.
 And know that they are serving themselves by serving others.
 That also means transcending individuality and contributing to company culture, relations, shared experiences, and visions to grow.
 It also means making decisions by taking into account a large image.
-This is related to the concept of Ownership that Kaspar L. mentions in his article “Ownership and responsibility in software development teams.” [https://www.linkedin.com/pulse/ownership-responsibility-software-development-teams-kaspar-lyngsie/](https://www.linkedin.com/pulse/ownership-responsibility-software-development-teams-kaspar-lyngsie/) It is defined as “taking the initiative to solve a task in the way you, as a team, believe is best.”
+This is related to the concept of Ownership that Kaspar L. mentions in his article [“Ownership and responsibility in software development teams”](https://www.linkedin.com/pulse/ownership-responsibility-software-development-teams-kaspar-lyngsie/).
+It is defined as “taking the initiative to solve a task in the way you, as a team, believe is best.”

 These reflections can be a clue to check if we are activating all this sense and attitude around ownership and trying to motivate this in others.